moomentsadmin/AssetTrack/README.md

 - **Return Tracking**: Monitor asset returns and condition

 ### Authentication & Security
-- **First-Time Setup**: Automated admin account creation on first deployment
+- **First-Time Setup**: The setup page appears when the database is empty.
+Automated admin account seeding is disabled by default and must be explicitly enabled via `ENABLE_DEFAULT_ADMIN=true` (opt-in only; do not enable in public production).
 - **Secure Authentication**: Username/password with scrypt password hashing
 - **Session Management**: Secure session-based authentication with PostgreSQL storage
 - **Role-Based Access Control**: Granular permissions for different user types